Practical details on the workings of the Bisq DAO for traders and contributors.

 As you may have noticed, the Bisq DAO did not launch with a supply of zero BSQ tokens.
 So where did the initial supply of BSQ tokens come from?

 In short, the initial supply of BSQ tokens was created to account for all the contributions to the Bisq project before the mainnet launch of the Bisq DAO.

 These contributions can be divided into 2 segments.

 Before October 2017

 In the early days of the project, before Bisq tracked compensation requests and voting results, Bisq collected donations.
-In October 2017, as part of the implementation of the Phase Zero plan, it was decided that 2.5 BTC of all donations would be distributed back to past contributors as BSQ where each person would receive an amount proportional to their prior contributions.
+In October 2017, as part of the implementation of the Phase Zero plan, it was decided that 2.5 BTC of all donations would be distributed back to these patrons as BSQ where each person would receive an amount proportional to their prior contributions.

 After October 2017

-The genesis BSQ distribution will be the sum of both segments of past contributions.
+The genesis BSQ distribution was the sum of both segments of past contributions.